 c.
 Use of maps, charts, tables, and footnotes

 d.
-Use of library resources: card catalogue, indexes
+Use of library resources: card

 e.
 Organization skills